Intermediate, Most Popular, New Year's Recipes, Side Dishes, Southern, Vegetables

-Learn how to cook turnip greens just like they do in the South.
+Learn how to cook Southern turnip greens in this easy step-by-step tutorial.
 Greens are slowly simmered with salt pork, apple cider vinegar, salt and pepper for a tender, tasty soul food side dish.

 I recall a conversation I had with my husband our first New Year’s after we were married.
 I was relaying to him what I planned to cook on New Year’s Day.
 I don’t remember what I told him, only that my menu was all wrong, because he interrupted me and said, “No, on New Year’s Day you eat hog jowls and turnip greens or it’s bad luck.”